i4Trust/tutorials/PacketDelivery-ReferenceExample/Data-Service-Provider/README.md

 Kong is now configured to receive requests at the `/packetdelivery` endpoint, check the access rights from the policies at the authorisation registries and, if access is granted, to forward the requests to the Orion Context Broker.
+Beside the `/packetdelivery` endpoint, Kong is also configured to support the usage of verifiable credentials.
+When using an JWT containing a VerifiableCredential, use the endpoint `/packetdelivery-vc`.
+For the endpoint to work, the [DSBA-PDP](https://github.com/wistefan/dsba-pdp) has to be installed first.

 ### Deprecated: API-Umbrella